spryker/spryker-docs/docs/scos/dev/back-end-development/zed/business-layer/facade/design-by-contract-dbc-facade.md

 **Additional information**:

 * The post-conditions are complete.
-So we don’t expect any other behavior here (e.g. "this method should not send an email to the customer to confirm the change")
+So we don't expect any other behavior here—for example, "this method should not send an email to the customer to confirm the change".
 * This method should not return anything.
 You could think of a boolean return value if the email cannot be changed.
 But then this method would do two things.
 Therefore it is a better approach to have another `doesEmailExist($email)` method for the pre-check.
 * If the preconditions are not valid, the method must throw an exception.
 In this case, if the email address already exists we would throw an `EmailAlreadyExistsException`.